Do you really need a child theme with Thrive Theme Builder?

 That's it, you're done.

-Of course, you can modify the name (and other attributes) of the child theme through the normal method.
+Of course, you can modify the name (and other attributes) of the child theme through the regular method.

 You can now modify the functions.php and style.css files until your heart's content!